The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates for all state highways and bridges

 - WSDOT Tolling Operations: Rules and Regulations

-Express Toll Lanes (ETL) are currently under construction on the north end of I-405 are expected to open in 2015.
-These lanes will operate similarly to the High Occupancy Toll (HOT) lanes on SR 167 (different names but same function).
-The Transportation Commission has begun its work to determine the toll rate structure and toll policies for the new I-405 ETL and will be releasing its proposal in early 2015 for public comment.
+Express Toll Lanes (ETL) on the north end of I-405 opened mid-2015.
+These lanes operate similarly to the High Occupancy Toll (HOT) lanes on SR 167 (different names but same function).

 This project is part of the Lake Washington Urban Partnership, a collaborative effort between WSDOT, King County, the Puget Sound Regional Council (PSRC), and the Federal Highway Administration (FHWA) to explore innovative ways to help manage congestion on SR 520.
 For more information visit the WSDOT SR 520 Bridge page.

 Construction of new facilities, such as bridges, is typically financed through bonds which must be repaid.
 Historically, tolls have been used in Washington State to pay for 14 bridges constructed with bonds.
-The most recent example of this financing strategy is the new Tacoma Narrows Bridge that opened in July 2007.
+The new Tacoma Narrows Bridge opened in July 2007.